sirthias/borer/site/src/main/paradox/borer-derivation/faq.md

 ### Custom Overrides

 Fully-automatic derivation of encoders/decoders for ADTs allows for providing custom codecs for a subsets of the type hierarchy.
-If a implicit typeclass for a certain sub-type is already available at the `deriveAll...` macro call site then this implicit will be used rather than a new (and potentially conflicting) one generated.
+If an implicit typeclass for a certain sub-type is already available at the `deriveAll...` macro call site then this implicit will be used rather than a new (and potentially conflicting) one generated.

 Example: